practable/relay/README.md

 # relay
 Secure websocket relay server and clients for sharing video, data, and ssh across firewall boundaries

+IN DEVELOPMENT NOW - REPO HERE FOR BACKUP ONLY - DO NOT USE - API IN FLUX

 # Crossbar
 ![alt text][logo]